ClojureBridge/drawing/curriculum/create-something.md

 Woohoo!
 She made it!

-## Step 2. make snowflake falling down
+## Step 2.
+Snowflake falling down

-Clara was satisfied with the image, the white snowflake on the blue background.
+Clara was satisfied with the image of the white snowflake on the blue background.
 However, that was boring.
-Next, she wanted to move the snowflake like falling down.
+Next, she wanted to move the snowflake like it was falling down.
 This needed further Quil API study and googling.
 Moving some pieces in the image is called "animation".
-She learned Quil had two choices, a legacy, simple way and new style using framework.
+She learned that Quil had two choices: a legacy, simple way and a new style using a framework.
-Her choice was the new framework style since coding looked simple.
+Her choice was the new framework style since the coding looked simple.

 ### add framework

 Clara read the document [Functional mode (fun mode)](https://github.com/quil/quil/wiki/Functional-mode-(fun-mode)), and added two lines to her `practice.clj`.

-1. `[quil.middleware :as m]` in `ns` form
+1. `[quil.middleware :as m]` in the `ns` form
-2. `:middleware [m/fun-mode]` in `q/defsketch` form
+2. `:middleware [m/fun-mode]` in the `q/defsketch` form

-At this moment, the `practice.clj` looks like this:
+At this point, the `practice.clj` looks like this:

 ```clojure
 (ns drawing.practice